kashish-56/Cohort-Assignment-5/README.md

-﻿# Cohort-Assignment-5
-# 🚀 Oliv-Branding-Agency-Landing-Page
+# 🚀 Oliv Branding Agency Landing Page

 A visually appealing frontend web project built using **HTML5** and **CSS3**.
 The project focuses on creating a clean layout, modern design, and an engaging user interface while following good frontend development practices.